-- Personal Statement As part of the application process, a statement of the student's interest should be submitted. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu. - Writing Portfolio Please submit an email attachment with 2-3 samples of your best writing.
+- Personal Statement Applicants should submit a personal statement, between 300 and 500 words, sharing their desire to attend The HBU Graduate School and how they feel a degree from HBU will assist them in their academic and professional careers. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu. • Writing Portfolio - Please submit an email attachment with 2-3 samples of your best writing.
 Your writing sample must be at least 10-15 pages in length for poetry or 20-30 pages in length for fiction, which may contain one story, multiple stories or excerpts.
 Additional work from other genres may be included as well.
 You may email your portfolio to gradadmissions@HBU.edu or mail a hard copy.
 Master of Fine Arts in Screenwriting:

-- Personal Statement As part of the application process, a statement of the student's interest should be submitted. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu. - Writing Portfolio Please submit an email attachment with 2-3 samples of your best writing.
+- Personal Statement Applicants should submit a personal statement, between 300 and 500 words, sharing their desire to attend The HBU Graduate School and how they feel a degree from HBU will assist them in their academic and professional careers. - Resume/CV Email a current resume or CV with references to The Graduate School at gradadmissions@hbu.edu. - Writing Portfolio Please submit an email attachment with 2-3 samples of your best writing.
 Your total submission must be at least 30-50 pages in length and may contain multiple short scripts or excerpts.
 Additional work from other genres may be included as well.
 You may email your portfolio to gradadmissions@HBU.edu or mail a hard copy.
-Master of Liberal Arts:
+Master of Fine Arts in Studio Art: